 With so many festive occasions lined up, can you imagine what the recipe line up would be?!
 Each recipe needs to be different and suit the occasion.
 Since the first festival is Janmashtami, presenting the first dessert of this season!
 I chose to make this delicious Bengali dessert called Sandesh for the same.
 However this time, this festival is even more special.
 As you know, I recently became an aunt to a beautiful niece and this is her first festival ever!
 I had to make it special even though she is miles away from me right now.

-Girls love pink and I so agree with it!
+Girls love pink and I do agree with it!
 I love that color which I am sure my niece would approve of as well.
 My first dessert dedicated to her had to be something in pink and hence the rose flavored Sandesh became a reality.
 When she grows up, I will surely be making this again especially for her.
-The best thing about this recipe is that it’s a no-cook recipe that can be made in a jiffy.
+The best thing about this recipe is that it's a no-cook recipe that can be made in a jiffy.
 Plus it tastes so delicious besides it being aromatic due to the rose essence.
 This dessert is surely worth the minimum effort that it requires and will be loved by all across ages.

-Crumble paneer, add sugar, rose essence and rose syrup.
+Crumble paneer, add sugar, rose essence, and rose syrup.
 Mix well.
 Add this mixture to a blender and pulse for 30 seconds.
 This is just to bring the mixture together.
 Scrape it off from the blender and shape them into your desired shape.
-Place a pistachio in the center and refrigerate it for 30 minutes.
+Place pistachio in the center and refrigerate it for 30 minutes.
 This stays good for 4-5 days if refrigerated.
 Serve chilled.